The Definitive Guide:

 Get in touch: We can help get your lender off your back

-Auctions only work well for very specific types of property.
+The problem is it’s not guaranteed to work, and only works well for very specific types of property.

 Should I put my property into auction?